Radom: Late modern era

-Radom remained within the Sandomierz Voivodeship of the Lesser Poland Province of the Polish Crown of the Polish–Lithuanian Commonwealth until the Third Partition of Poland (1795).
-For a few years (1795–1809) it was part of the Austrian province of West Galicia, and then (1809–1815) part of the Polish Duchy of Warsaw, which named it capital of the Radom Department.
+After the Third Partition of Poland (1795), Radom was part of the Austrian province of West Galicia.
+After the Polish victory in the Austro-Polish War of 1809, it was part of the Polish Duchy of Warsaw, which named it capital of the Radom Department.
 From 1815 the city belonged to Russian-controlled Congress Poland, remaining a regional administrative center.
 In 1816–1837 it was the capital of the Sandomierz Voivodeship, whose capital, despite the name, was at Radom.
 In 1837–1844 it was the capital of the Sandomierz Governorate, and from 1844 until the outbreak of World War I, the capital of the Radom Governorate.
+The Polish 5th Line Infantry Regiment, which later fought against Russia in the November Uprising, was stationed in Radom.
 The city was an important center of the November Uprising.
 Its obsolete and ruined fortifications were destroyed upon order of Mayor Józef Królikowski.
 In the early days of the January Uprising, Marian Langiewicz visited Radom, preparing the rebellion.
+In the 19th century, Radom was one of the leading centers of the new art of photography in partitioned Poland, alongside major cities of Warsaw, Gdańsk, Kraków and Wilno.
 In 1867 a sewage system was built.
 Russians closed down the Benedictine monastery and established a Tsarist prison in its place.
 Streets were gradually paved, and in 1885, a rail line from Dąbrowa Górnicza to Dęblin was completed, via Radom.
 In the early 20th century a power plant was built.
 In 1906, notable Polish independence fighter Kazimierz Sosnkowski, future politician and general, escaped from Warsaw to Radom, pursued by the Russian Okhrana.
 In Radom, he continued his secret activities, and became the commander of the local Combat Organization, before he eventually had to escape again, this time to the Dąbrowa Basin.

 During World War I, the city was captured by the Austro-Hungarian Army in July 1915.
 An Austrian garrison remained until November 1918.

 In the Second Polish Republic Radom became part of Kielce Voivodeship.
 In 1932 the City County of Radom was created, and the following year, its rail connection with Warsaw was completed.
 In the late 1930s, due to the government project known as the Central Industrial Area, several new factories were built; by 1938, the population had grown to 80,000.
 The city was also a military garrison, serving as headquarters of the 72nd Infantry Regiment.